 The Dagcoin market is rife with shady crypto dealings and transactions

 With over 500,000 members, Dagcoin MLM claims it is one of the fastest-growing cryptocurrencies in the world.
 So much so, that it’s speculated to become the preferred cryptocurrency of the future.

 But how likely is this to happen, really?
 Is it one of a growing number of crypto scams or a legitimate player?

-Below is why you should think twice (or thrice) before investing in Dagcoin or joining their MLM programme.
+Below is why you should think twice (or thrice) before investing in Dagcoin or joining their MLM program.

 Product Name: Dagcoin